g-etorri/articles/jncie-self-study/l2vpn-services-evpn-and-evpnl3/17-l2vpn-configuration.md

    min-rtt=11ms365us avg-rtt=30ms230us
    max-rtt=49ms95us
 ```
-Ok!!!
-The service is delivered with success!!!
+Awesome!
+The service was delivered successfully!

-The final configuration in the PEs is here:
+For reference, here is the final configuration for the Customer 4 PEs:
 R1:
 ```
 set interfaces ge-0/0/7 description to-CE4-1